-The School Site Safety Plan is revised by the Safety Committee annually and was approved by the School Site Council on November 20, 2023.
+The School Site Safety Plan is revised by the Safety Committee annually and was approved by the School Site Council on November 18, 2024.
 Key elements of the plan focus on emergency preparedness.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis: fire drills are held routinely, earthquake drills are held twice a year, and secure campus drills are conducted once each year.
 The Porterville Fire Department also completes yearly safety inspections.
-The school works with the Porterville Police Department to have them provide "Active Shooter" training to all staff at Porterville High School in order to prepare staff in case of an emergency.